dalibo/emaj/README.md

 The Emaj_web client is available on [github](https://github.com/dalibo/emaj_web).

-Its installation and usage are also described in the [documentation](http://emaj.readthedocs.io/en/latest/webOverview.html).
+Its installation and its usage are also described in the [documentation](https://emaj.readthedocs.io/en/latest/webOverview.html).

 Contributing
 ------------

 Any contribution on the project is welcome.
-A part of the documentation deals with [how to contribute](http://emaj.readthedocs.io/en/latest/contributing.html).
+A part of the documentation deals with [how to contribute](https://emaj.readthedocs.io/en/latest/contributing.html).

 Support